INSTALLATION GUIDE

 Cable / insulationMax conductor tempUse in a sauna

-PVC twin-and-earth (6242Y)70°CNot inside the sauna.
-Acceptable only outside the room, up to the transition junction box.
+PVC twin-and-earth (6242Y)70°CDoes not meet the 170°C Zone 3 figure.
+Use only outside the sauna, up to the transition junction box.

 05 · Installation Guide